 Men's and Women's versions

 A great ski and snowboard shell keeps you dry from the elements and protected from the wind, but it offers next to zero warmth.
 This is why proper layering is essential to being comfortable on the slopes, whether you're backcountry touring or pounding out resort laps.
-Arc'teryx has no shortage of synthetic insulated midlayer options; nonetheless, for Winter 2024 it introduced the Allium Insulated Jacket.
+Arc'teryx has no shortage of synthetic insulated midlayer options; nonetheless, for Winter 2024 it has introduced the new Allium Insulated Jacket.

 MORE: Check out our choices for Best Arc'teryx Ski Jackets: https://outdoorcrunch.com/best-arcteryx-jacket-for-skiing/

 In that same vein, the Allium's collar is spacious around the neck, even when fully zipped.
-It makes sense, given the Allium's snowsport-specific role and thus the need to comfortably accommodate high-necked baselayers.
+It makes sense, given the Allium's snowsport-specific role and thus the need to comfortably accommodate turtlenecks and other high-necked baselayers.
 Finally, the Allium is hoodless, another indicator of its position as a ski-specific layer.
 Its Coreloft synthetic insulation won't lose warmth if it gets wet, and the PFAS-free durable water repellent finish will help water bead up and roll off.

-So how does the Allium compare to some of our favorite Arc'teryx synthetic insulated pieces, like the Atom SL, Atom Hoody, Proton, and Proton Hybrid Hoody, especially for days on the slopes?
+So how does the Allium compare to some of our favorite Arc'teryx synthetic insulated pieces, like the Atom SL, Atom Hoody, and Proton Hybrid Hoody, especially for days on the slopes?
 More on that below.

 Warmth / Insulation